Lessons on Parameter Sharing across Layers in Transformers: Experiments on Machine Translation

 We investigate the efficiency of the proposed parameter sharing strategies.
+In detail, we indicate that our proposed strategies are faster than Universal Transformers while achieving comparable (or better) performance when we use the same parameter size.
+In this section, we conduct experiments on machine translation datasets.
 First, we focus on the English-to-German translation task because this task is widely used in the previous studies~\cite{NIPS2017_7181,ott-etal-2018-scaling,dehghani2019,kiyono-etal-2020-tohoku}.
-We conduct comparisons based on following aspects: (i) comparison with previous methods in terms of efficiency, (ii) comparison among the proposed parameter sharing strategies, and (iii) comparison with models without restrictions on parameters to investigate the difference from the performance of the upper bound.
+We conduct comparisons based on following aspects: (i) comparison with Universal Transformers in terms of efficiency and (ii) comparison with models without parameter sharing across layers to investigate whether our proposed strategies can achieve comparable (or better) performance to the models with larger memory footprint.

 In addition to the widely used training data, we conduct experiments on a large amount of training dataset in the English-to-German translation task.
-Then, we investigate if our findings can be applied to other language direction (i.e., German-to-English) and other language pair (i.e., English-to-French and French-to-English).
+Then, we investigate if our findings are consistent in other language direction (i.e., German-to-English) and other language pair (i.e., English-to-French and French-to-English).
 We describe details in the following subsections.